 Active holidays are all the rage right now, and how could they not be?
-They elevate the travel experience to a completely new level offering you the chance to see and meet the wonders of your destination through various physical activities.
+They elevate the travel experience to a completely new level offering you the chance to see the wonders of your destination through various physical activities.
 And one of the best things to do is to visit Tasmania and explore one of the many stunning hiking tracks Tasmania has to offer.

 Best Walking and Hiking Tracks Tasmania

 1. Maria Island National Park